Fatshe leno la rona

 "Fatshe leno la rona" (/tn/; "This Land of Ours") is the national anthem of Botswana.
-The music was composed by Kgalemang Tumediso Motsete, who also authored the song's Setswana lyrics.
+The music was composed by Kgalemang Tumediso Motsete, who also authored the song's Tswana lyrics.
 It was adopted when the country became independent in 1966.
 Since independence, the song is sung occasionally during the country's important events such as Kgotla meetings, independence celebrations and other national events.
 The national anthem is highly respected to an extent that when it is sung movements are not allowed, people stand at attention, and security officers, like the police and soldiers, salute as a show of respect.